Afrahaden/Afrahaden/README.md

 <h1 align="center">Hi 👋, I'm Afrah Aden</h1>
 <h3 align="center">I'm currently pursuing Bachelor of Science in Information Technology</h3>

+<h3 align="center">Connect with me:</h3>

+I am a driven individual from Nairobi, Kenya with a passion for software engineering and data science.
+My interest lies in leveraging technology to tackle complex problems and making a positive impact through my work.
+Staying up-to-date with the latest advancements in technology is of utmost importance to me as I believe it is crucial for success in this field.
+I am committed to keeping pace with emerging trends and technologies, as I strive towards achieving my goals.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://twitter.com/afrahaden3" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="afrahaden3" height="30" width="40" /></a>